oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 NTheader = GetNTHeaders((HMODULE)imageBase);
 ```

 The next step is to copy all sections to their location.
-The macro `IMAGE_FIRST_SECTION` returns a pointer the fist section header (`IMAGE_SECTION_HEADER`).
-All sections headers are following each other so `section++` jumps to the next section header.
-The `for` loop is just going through all the sections, getting `section->SizeOfRawData` and `memcopy` from `section->PointerToRawData` up to `section->SizeOfRawData` bytes into the allocated memory.
+The macro `IMAGE_FIRST_SECTION` returns a pointer to the fist section header (`IMAGE_SECTION_HEADER`).
+All section headers are following each other so `section++` jumps to the next section header.
+The `for` loop is just going through all the sections, getting `section->SizeOfRawData` then `memcopy` from `section->PointerToRawData` with a size of `section->SizeOfRawData` bytes into the allocated memory.

 ```c++
 // Get first section